Adobe-Marketing-Cloud/media-sdks/README.md

 For Swift Project, since Cocoapods generates dynamic framework, use 'import AdobeMediaSDK' to include SDK headers.

+## Documentation
+Documentation for the MediaSDK can be found [here](https://docs.adobe.com/content/help/en/media-analytics/using/sdk-implement/setup/set-up-ios.html).

 ### Sample Podfile for iOS and tvOS targets using AdobeMediaSDK Pod

     target ‘iOSPodSample’ do